 Now let’s talk about the design of this peculiar plane.
 Nemeth Parasol was a taildragger which means an aircraft with a tailwheel or tail skid rather than a nose wheel as the landing gear.
 Unlike the conventional wing structure, wings were round and almost reminded an umbrella or UFO when flown.

-The main body of the aircraft was from an Alliance Argo biplane to increase the plane’s performance during takeoff and there were two ailerons at the rear of the plane which were intended to help it land safely at slow speeds.
+The main body of the aircraft was from an Alliance Argo biplane to increase the plane’s performance during takeoff .
+In addition, there were two ailerons at the rear of the plane which help it land safely at slow speeds.
 According to a newspaper you could land Nemeth Parasol in your backyard due to its small size.

 The wingspan of the plane was fifteen feet and it could carry two passangers.
-Nemeth Parasol was powered by a small 110-hp.
+A small 110-hp motor powered Nemeth Parasol.
 Warner motor which could make it reach up to 135 miles or more than 215 kilometers per hour.

 Nemeth Parasol’s Test Flight